-- Undergraduate students are those who are registered at the University of (1)Alberta in a Faculty other than the Faculty of Graduate Studies and Research or the Faculty of Extension.
-Undergraduate students may be registered as full- or part-time students. - Full-time students are those who are registered for credit in 9 or more in one term. - Part-time students are those who are registered for credit in fewer than ★9 in one term. - A detailed classification of graduate students will be found in §203.4 of the (2)Graduate Studies and Research section of this Calendar.
+- (1) Undergraduate students are those who are registered at the University of Alberta in a Faculty other than the Faculty of Graduate Studies and Research or the Faculty of Extension.
+Undergraduate students may be registered as full- or part-time students. - Full-time students are those who are registered for credit in ★9 or more in one term. - (2) A detailed classification of graduate students will be found in §203.4 of the Graduate Studies and Research section of this Calendar.